sidersar/GAMI_IntercoderReliabilityReconciliation/README.md

 (drop-down menu), Exposure (open text), Implementation (drop-down menu), Depth (open text), Scope (open text), Speed (open text), Evidence of reduced risk (True/False), Indicators of Success (True/False), Limits approached (True/False)

 Note: We originally checked over- or under-inclusion rates relative to those of other team members, but this presented too much uncertainty as to the "true" answer, so we removed this step.

-Rationale for Intercoder Reconciliation
+2  Intercoder Reconciliation

+Rationale

 Articles were divided into 4 cases depending on whether they were coded by one or more coders and whether those coders were reliable or unreliable.